apaquino/graphql-openweathermap-server/README.md

 npm start
 ```

-Open your browser and go to http://localhost:8888/graphql
+To use GraphiQL, open your browser and go to http://localhost:8888/graphql

 Review the Docs in the upper right hand corner to view more about the fields available.